gabrielmaz291/COM3524-team8/README.md

 ### 3. Choosing the Ignition Scenario
 The ignition point is controlled in **forest.py** inside the **setup()** function.

-Both igntion scenarios (power plant and incinerator) are already defined.
+Both ignition scenarios (power plant and incinerator) are already defined.

 To select which scenario to run, simply **uncomment** the ignition point you want to enable and **comment out** the other.